nbrochec/realtimeIPTrecognition/README.md

 ```

 Once you have found your device ID, use the command `python realtime.py` to run your model in real time.
 The arguments `--name`, `--input`, and `--channel` are required.
-The script will automatically run the most recent model of your project.
+The script will automatically run the most recent model saved in the `runs` folder.
 ```
 python realtime.py --name your_project --input 0 --channel 1
 ```